 WHAT TO DO

-Not far from Odette, a maze of tiny medieval little streets starting with rue de la Harpe which dates back to Roman Times and leads to rue Saint-Severin, this is the Latin Quarter at its best full of vibrancy and life, great shops, cafés, authentic restaurants especially Greek and Italian and shops selling little trinkets and souvenirs, it reminds me of the Gothic Quarter of Barcelona.
-Rue Saint-Severin comes to an end at Boulevard Saint-Germain, meander around this area, off Boulevard Saint-Germain where it meets with rue Saint-Andre-des-Arts, you’ll be rewarded with the most enchanting passage, Cour de Commerce-Saint-Andre, a narrow cobble-stoned alleyway full of unique shops and bistros, one of the oldest in Paris is Le Procope, great for bistro classics such as duck confit, snails, foie gras, French onion soup and tarte tatin.
+Not far from Odette, a maze of narrow medieval streets starting with rue de la Harpe which dates back to Roman Times and leads to rue Saint-Severin.
+This is the Latin Quarter at its best full of vibrancy and life, great shops, cafés, authentic restaurants especially Greek and Italian and shops selling little trinkets and souvenirs.
+It reminds me of Barcelona’s Gothic Quarter.
+Rue Saint-Severin comes to an end at Boulevard Saint-Germain, meander around this area, off Boulevard Saint-Germain where it meets with rue Saint-Andre-des-Arts.
+You’ll be rewarded with the most enchanting passage, Cour de Commerce-Saint-Andre, a narrow cobble-stoned alleyway full of charming shops and bistros, one of the oldest in Paris is Le Procope, great for bistro classics such as duck confit, snails, foie gras, French onion soup and tarte tatin.

-How can you go to Boulevard Saint-Germain and not visit the most iconic of cafés, Café de Flore and Le Deux Magots, just sitting down and people watching is a favourite Parisian pastime, more on that later.
+How can you go to Boulevard Saint-Germain and not visit the most iconic of cafés, Café de Flore and Le Deux Magots, just sitting down and people watching is a favourite Parisian pastime.
 Crossing over these cafés to Rue Bonaparte you’ll be visiting one of Paris’ best loved patisseries for macaron’s, it’s an essential part of your visit to Paris and something delicious to take home.

-Just of Pierre Herme (rue Bonaparte) and Rue Jacob is an oasis of calm, the beautiful square Place Furstemberg, there used to be a quaint cake shop here but unfortunately, it has closed down now.
-Located here is the Church of Saint-Sulpice which is situated on the pretty square Place Saint-Sulpice.
+Just off Pierre Hermé (rue Bonaparte) and Rue Jacob is an oasis of calm, the beautiful square Place Furstemberg, there used to be a cute cake shop here but unfortunately, it has closed down now.
+Located nearby is the Church of Saint-Sulpice which is situated on the pretty square Place Saint-Sulpice.
 I think it’s better to visit somewhere less touristy rather than expend your precious time queuing to get into the Notre-Dame, leave that for a longer visit (sadly, because of the recent devastating fire, it will not be possible to visit the cathedral until remedial works are completed which could take up to five years).
 Opposite Le Deux Magots on Place Saint-Germain-des-pres, is the Abbey of Saint-Germain-des-pres which is also worth a visit, these two ecclesiastical gems are surely enough to satisfy the cultural side of your trip.

-Just outside the Pantheon is a good café called Le Comptoir du Pantheon where I had a really good value and delicious breakfast as my hotel was around the corner, sometimes having breakfast other than at the hotel is better value and more enjoyable unless you’re staying in a five* deluxe hotel.
-On the Île de la Cité, one of Paris’ islands which is about 15 minutes from the Hotel D’Aubusson and right round the corner from the Notre Dame Cathedral is a charming little street called Rue Chanoinesse, wondering off the beaten track is how I made many of my favourite discoveries, don’t miss the Au Vieux Paris dArcole, a stunning little café with beautiful wisteria covering the cafe in the spring and summer, it’s one Paris’ most instagrammable spots.
+Just outside the Pantheon is a café called Le Comptoir du Pantheon where I had a really good value and delicious breakfast as my hotel was around the corner, sometimes having breakfast other than at the hotel is better value and more enjoyable unless you’re staying in a five* deluxe hotel.
+On the Île de la Cité, one of Paris’ islands which is about 15 minutes from the Hotel D’Aubusson and right round the corner from the Notre Dame Cathedral is a charming little street called Rue Chanoinesse, wandering off the beaten track is how I made many of my favourite discoveries.
+Stop by the Au Vieux Paris dArcole, a stunning little café with beautiful wisteria covering the cafe in the spring and summer, it’s one Paris’ most instagrammable spots.
 Getting a table outside is so difficult so go early and if not, be sure to take some photos.
 A few minutes from the Saint-Germain on the Île de la Cité is another church, The Sainte-Chapelle, or “Holy Chapel”, a royal chapel in the Gothic style as with many of Paris’ historical cathedrals and churches and is located within the medieval Palais de la Cité, the residence of the Kings of France until the 14th century.
 Construction began some time after 1238.